AlecSadler/RoomStats_bot/README.md

 ## Launching Bot

 - Create a Telegram bot and insert the API Token in parameters.py file
-- Type in which PIN number is linked the DATA jumper of the DHT22 sensor
+- Type in which PIN number is linked the DATA jumper of the DHT22 sensor in parameters.py file

 ```bash
 python3 main.py